 -You can not install a firewall in your back server room and call it a day “we’re safe now”.
-Planning, Planning, Planning.
-A security program without a plan, is just mess, ad-hoc kind of thing, that leads only to one way: false sense of security.
+Planning.
+Planning.
+Planning.
+A security program without a plan, is just mess, ad-hoc kind of thing, that leads only to one way: a false sense of security.

 -Risk assessment is about identifying threats and vulnerabilities to determine appropriate security controls.
-While Risk analysis provides cost/benefit comparison to security controls (this is where qualitative/quantitative concepts applies).
+While risk analysis provides cost/benefit comparison to security controls (this is where qualitative/quantitative concepts applies).
 However only senior management will agree on those controls.
-Our part to hand it to him.
+Our part is to hand it to them.

 -You can’t tell your senior management “we are facing XSS attacks on our infrastructure so we need an application layer7 firewall” the senior management only understand figures, numbers and charts.

--Every and any member of your organization is part of your security program umbrella (from the guard up to the CEO)
+-Each and every member of your organization is part of your security program umbrella (from the janitor up to the CEO)

 -Security needs to be periodically audited and refined.
 Some times your biggest enemy would the “false sense of security”

--Compliance to the country’s laws and legislation surpasses those of the company’s.
+-Compliance to the country’s laws and legislation surpasses those of the company.

--Ethics and morals is what makes a security guy a security guy.
+-Ethics and morals is what makes a security professional and security professional.